 Our Senior Secured Credit Facility bears interest at a floating rate and our senior unsecured notes bear interest at fixed rates.
-The interest rate on our Senior Secured Credit Facility as of September 30, 2024 was 8.093%.
+The interest rate on our Senior Secured Credit Facility as of June 30, 2024 was 7.694%.
 See Note 4 to our consolidated financial statements included elsewhere in this Quarterly Report for further discussion of our debt.
 The interest rate on borrowings may be based on an alternate base rate or term secured overnight financing rate ("Term SOFR"), at our option.
 Interest on alternate base rate loans is equal to the sum of (a) the highest of (i) the "prime rate" (as publicly announced by Wells Fargo Bank, N.A.) in effect on such day, (ii) the federal funds effective rate in effect on such day plus 0.5% and (iii) the Adjusted Term SOFR (as defined in our Senior Secured Credit Facility) for a one-month tenor in effect on such day plus 1% and (b) the applicable margin.
-Interest on Term SOFR loans is equal to the sum of (a)(i) the Term SOFR (as defined in our Senior Secured Credit Facility) and one of 0.1% (in the case of clause (a), subject to a floor of 0%) plus (b) the applicable margin.
+Interest on Term SOFR loans is equal to the sum of (a)(i) the Term SOFR (as defined in our Senior Secured Credit Facility) and (b) the applicable margin.
 The applicable margin varies from 1.25% to 2.25% on alternate base rate borrowings and from 2.25% to 3.25% on Term SOFR borrowings, in each case, depending on our utilization ratio.
-At September 30, 2024, the applicable margin on our borrowings were 1.75% for alternate base rate borrowings and 2.75% for Term SOFR borrowings.
+At June 30, 2024, the applicable margin on our borrowings were 1.25% for alternate base rate borrowings.